 - Location

-We’ll dive into what each of these factors entails so you can find a virtual assistant service that meets your needs and budget when you're looking into hiring a virtual assistant.
+We’ll explore what each of these factors involves to help you choose a virtual assistant service that fits your needs and budget when you're considering hiring one.

 Models of Virtual Assistant Services